emmy3000/alx-files_manager/README.md

 ## Dependencies Installation

-Execute the npm installation command to set up the project's tools and dependencies saved in the `package.json` file:
+Execute the npm installation command to set up the project's development tools and dependencies saved in the `package.json` file:

 ```shell
 npm install